 Step 5B: Wall Installation

 For wall installation, drill a hole in the side of your van's interior.
 Attach the Fliplock One adapter to the wall, making sure it's secure.
 Insert the hose into the adapter's snap-in fitting for a sturdy connection.
 Seal the area with silicone sealant and install a cowling of your choice on the exterior of the van for a finished look.

 And you’re done!

 Proper ventilation is crucial for a comfortable and pleasant vanlife experience.
-By following our step-by-step guide, you can easily install an exhaust vent in your Cuddy, ensuring that unpleasant odors are efficiently expelled.
+By following our step-by-step "how to externally vent your Cuddy" guide, you can easily install an exhaust vent in your Cuddy, ensuring that unpleasant odors are efficiently expelled.
 With a well-ventilated Cuddy, you can enjoy your travels without any worries about unwanted smells.
 Happy travels, fellow adventurers!